Palaeomays/FOVS_vs_linear_methods/README.md

 Note: Multiple rows of this variable can be specified to run multiple batches, via: [(first batch parameters); (second batch parameters); ...]

-[Line 27] alpha: this is the field of view transition factor (ω).
+[Line 27] alpha: this is the field-of-view transition factor (ω).
 Default is ω=2.

 [Line 33] work: the fixed value of work that the program tries to achieve for each method.

 Linear method: Eqn 9 is used to choose the number of targets to count.

-FOVS method: Eqns 14 and 15 are used to choose the optimal number of calibration and full count fields of view, via the code FOVoptimiserV1.m.
+FOVS method: Eqns 14 and 15 are used to choose the optimal number of calibration- and extrapolation-count fields of view, via the code FOVoptimiserV1.m.

 ### Notes: